How I Work

 People say my calm, intuitive and centered approach makes it easier for them to relax and open up

 Furthermore, research supports my firm belief and working knowledge that the therapeutic relationship is fundamental to healing, catharses and self insight.
+In my day to day life I am grounded in meditation and awareness practice.

 The National Institute for Clinical Excellence (NICE) provides a wealth of research that highlights the benefits of an integrative approach to psychotherapy and counselling